 “We will work together to ensure the people of North Yorkshire have the resilience to enjoy the best possible mental health, and to live their lives to their full potential, whatever their age and background, supported by effective, integrated and accessible services across all sectors, designed in genuine partnership with the people who need to make use of them and those who care for them.”

-At this very exciting time we are looking for a Mental Health Social Worker to join us, based at Gibraltar House in Northallerton and help us realise this vision.
+At this very exciting time we are looking for two Mental Health Social Workers to join us, based within both Gibraltar House and also White Rose House in Northallerton and help us realise this vision.

 As a mental health social worker you will have responsibility for assessing, planning, implementing and evaluating social care for individuals in a community setting.
 You will support people within the secondary care pathway of the team, using a recovery model approach to help maximise people's potential to maintain their dignity and independence in their own homes and communities.